graphiq-dev/graphiq/README.md

 ![image](https://user-images.githubusercontent.com/87783633/198317628-e4eb845f-4e0d-4f4b-a03f-273d933b49b5.png)

 ## Contributors

 This project is a collaboration between [Ki3 Photonics Technologies](https://www.ki3photonics.com/) and [Quantum Bridge Technologies](https://qubridge.io/).

-We welcome developers to make contributions to our projects, simply fork our project and submit pull-requests and we will review them asap!
-Please use the [PEP8 style](https://peps.python.org/pep-0008/) for code-style consistency.
+We welcome developers to make contributions to this project by raising an issue or submitting a pull-request.Please use the [PEP8 style](https://peps.python.org/pep-0008/) for code-style consistency.

 ## Acknowledgements

-We acknowledge funding support from the Air Force Office of Scientific Research (AFOSR) under Grant FA9550-22-1-0062, as well as support from the MITACS and Vanier CGS (NSERC).
+We acknowledge funding support from the Air Force Office of Scientific Research (AFOSR) under Grant FA9550-22-1-0062, as well as support from the Mitacs and the Vanier CGS (NSERC).